Louisanity/HamilToniQ/README.md

 ![alt text](https://github.com/Louisanity/HamilToniQ//blob/main/pictures/stablility.png?raw=true)

+The picture above compares four different mixers applied to three different problems executed on a noise-free simulator, noisy simulator and on hardware.
+The colormap is defined in a way that a dark spot corresponds to low energy.
+Therefore the solution set of possible ground states is restricted by the colormaps.
+The X-mixer restricts the solution set only minor but the ring, parity and full mixer improve the result significantly.
+On the right most picture one can identify the noise by comparing the X-mixer results with the noise-free simulation.

 ### Mixed Hamiltonian Benchmark

+In the results above the quantum circuit was measured directly which introduces sampling errors.
+In order to prevent these errors one can directly compute the statevector of the quantum circuit.
+This leads to a significant improvement of the plot because the periodic structure of the different mixers can be seen.
+Furthermore it is now possible to identify the possible ground states by the dark spots on the colormap.
+So for example in the standard problem we could reduce the possible ground states from eight to two with two side-peaks.
+In the case of the three-regular problem the possible ground states could be reduced by half.
+As the SK model is completely symmetric and the amount of excitations is preserved in the XY-mixer the colormap needs to be completely flat.

 ## Requirements
 Required packages to run the code are listed in `requirements.txt` and can be installed by running: